openreferral/api-specification/README.md

 ## Future Considerations

 * [Scheduling and Calendaring](https://github.com/openreferral/api-specification/issues/23) - Suggestions around evolving the regular and holiday scheduling to think about calendaring.

+## Archived

+* [GraphQL](https://github.com/openreferral/api-specification/issues/9) - Discussion around using GraphQL to allow for more advanced usage and querying.